International Relations Officer

 About the organization

-Participates in the formulation of policy or program recommendations that advance OCFT and ILAB mission, programming, and other priorities in target countries and on a global level.
+• Assists with the development of policy recommendations that advance OCFT and ILAB mission, programming, and other priorities in target countries and on a global level.

 Contact email: [email protected]